Benefits and finance support for young people with SEND aged 16 and over

 1. a long-term physical or mental health condition or disability

-You can learn to drive a car when you are 16 if you get, or have applied for, the enhanced rate of the mobility component of Personal Independence Payment.
+You can learn to drive a car at 16 if you get, or have applied for, the enhanced rate of the mobility component of Personal Independence Payment.

-You may be eligible for a disabled person's bus pass if you receive PIP.
-Information about disabled person's bus pass eligibility.
+You may be eligible for a disabled person's bus pass if you get PIP.
+Information about disabled person's bus pass.

 Find out more about Personal Independence Payment (PIP)